liip/bootstrap-blocks-wordpress-plugin/readme.txt

 * **Breaking Change** [CHANGE] Removed unused wrapper-div from `row` template.
 The `alignfull` class now gets added directly to the row.
 * **Breaking Change** [CHANGE] Renamed `wpBootstrapBlocks.container.customMarginOptions` filter to `wpBootstrapBlocks.container.marginAfterOptions`.
 * [FEATURE] Support for [responsive containers](https://getbootstrap.com/docs/4.4/layout/overview/#responsive) which were introduced in Bootstrap 4.4.
 Use them by setting the `Fluid Breakpoint` option in the container block.
-* [Fix] Reset `centerContent` attribute of column block if background-color gets removed.
+* [FIX] Reset `centerContent` attribute of column block if background-color gets removed.
-* [Fix] Check if className attribute isn't empty before adding it to template to avoid empty strings in classes array.
+* [FIX] Check if className attribute isn't empty before adding it to template to avoid empty strings in classes array.
-* [Fix] Fix filemtime() warning if asset version couldn't be found.
+* [FIX] Fix filemtime() warning if asset version couldn't be found.
 * Modified Templates: `container.php`, `row.php`, `column.php`, `button.php`

 = 1.4.0 =